DISK: Differentiable Sparse Kernel Complex for Efficient Spatially-Variant Convolution: Experiments

 \chg{We present three spatially varying filtering examples in~\refFig{fig:sv-comparison}.
 The first is a 1D spatially varying blur that uses a pseudo-depth map to simulate a tilt-shift camera effect.
 The other two are 2D anisotropic effects: a rotational bokeh blur and a radial motion blur, both controlled by two parameters—blur intensity and local blur angle.}

-\chg{Our method achieves results that are nearly indistinguishable from the ground truth.
-As shown in the red and green insets, our method faithfully reproduces the complex structure of the ground-truth (GT) kernels.
-In contrast, Parallel Simulated Tempering (PST) and Low-Rank Decomposition (LowRank) either introduce noise (PST) or oversmooth the kernels (LowRank), and both fail to recover the correct kernel shapes, while direct use of GT kernels is prohibitively slow.
-Quantitatively, our method achieves the highest PSNR among all methods while maintaining real-time performance.}
+Our results are visually indistinguishable from the ground truth.
+As highlighted in the red and green insets, our method reproduces the complex structure of the GT kernels.
+In contrast, PST introduces noise and LowRank oversmooths, and neither recovers the correct kernel shape, while directly applying GT kernels is prohibitively slow.
+Quantitatively, our method achieves the highest PSNR among all methods while maintaining real-time performance.

 This performance difference stems from how well each method's base kernels handle filter-space interpolation.
 While all approaches use interpolation to generate the varying filter parameters, our optimization-based kernels are better conditioned for this process and appear to vary more linearly.
 Consequently, they interpolate smoothly to form sharp, complex patterns.
 PST's kernels, however, suffer from poor optimization quality, and interpolating between them simply produces more noise.
 Similarly, interpolating the basis kernels from LowRank's decomposition causes them to average into indistinct blurs rather than preserving the target structure.